-Dwarf: Warrior Standard Bearer
+Dwarf: Standard Bearer #1 (Green Eyes)

 …and you can't teach THAT!